-But this will reduce the image resolution as you are chopping away the sides of the image.
+But this will reduce the image resolution since you are chopping away the image sides.
 Sometimes, you may not be able to crop it properly with proper composition since you have already composed the shot for landscape view.
 I have done this mistake during my initials photography days.

 If you are shooting to print and frame images on walls then you can choose either of the two modes.
 Shooting in Landscape orientation is good for keeping wallpapers on your computer.

 There are no hard and fast rules like you should shoot in Portrait mode for portraitures and Landscape mode for Landscape photography.
 You can choose any orientation.
 The selection of orientation is fully dependant on Image composition.

 Now, let us have a look at the pictures given below for better clarity in Portrait Vs Landscape modes in photography.
 Which one do you think is better?

 The first image is the actual shot taken in Landscape mode with a 2:3 aspect ratio.

 The second picture in portrait mode is actually a cropped version of the first image in 3:2 aspect ratio.
 In the first image, we can see lots of negative space on the left side of the image.
 This kind of image is good for designers who want to make brochures and flyers.

 The negative space will help to add text and other contents for designing.
 More bird details are visible on the second picture, cropped in portrait mode.
 The negative space is removed over here.